100 Reasons for Cloudy Swimming Pool Water!

 - 'Bump' type DE filter is broken internally.

-- Cartridge filter cartridge 'pleats' have collapsed (common on System 3 and
+- Cartridge swimming pool filter cartridge 'pleats' have collapsed (common on

-- Cartridge filter improperly installed, allowing water to bypass filter.
+- Cartridge swimming pool filter improperly installed, allowing water to bypass filter.

-- Cartridge filter cartridge needs to be replaced
+- Cartridge swimming pool filter cartridge needs to be replaced

 - Multiport valve plumbed wrong.